 10 years of real estate experience

-Helps buyers, sellers, and small-scale investors
+Works with buyers, sellers, and small-scale real estate investors

 Brings Phoenix and Scottsdale market experience into Minnesota deals